Programme Schedule

 Dr. Pieter Jan Poortmans | UZ Ghent & UZ Brussels, Belgium

-Interventional endoscopy fellow with expertise in third-space endoscopy and advanced haemostatic techniques.
+Interventional endoscopist with expertise in third-space endoscopy and advanced haemostatic techniques.

 Dr. Lynn Debels | UZ Brussels, Belgium